apache/kylin/website/_dev/howto_docs.md

 check this doc's source code for more detail sample.

 # How to preview in your local
-You can preview in your markdown editor, to check exactly what it will looks like on website, please run Jekyll from "website" folder:
+You can preview in your markdown editor, to check exactly what it will looks like on website, please run Jekyll from `website` folder:

 ```
 jekyll server